matteogallo-ai/-emotion-detection-project/README.md

 # Repository for final project

-## Project Name
+The name of this project is Final Project.

-Final Project: Emotion Detection Application
+## Emotion Detection Application

-This project uses the Watson NLP library to detect emotions in text and is deployed as a web application using Flask.
+This project implements an AI-based Emotion Detection web application using Watson NLP and Flask.

 ## Features
 - Detects anger, disgust, fear, joy, and sadness